-The host institution is recommended to arrange for six ball persons (minimum of four).
-These ball persons must be at least 10 years of age.
+The host institution must arrange for a minimum of four ball persons (preferably six).
+These ball persons must be at least 12 years of age.
 A six-ball rotation will be used for all rounds of the championship.
-One ball will be in play; one ball will be on each sideline of each half of the field (four balls total) and one ball will be at the scorer's table.
-If, due to extenuating circumstances, six balls are not available, the 2018 and 2019 NCAA Men's and Women's Soccer Rules stipulate that not fewer than five balls must be available for use in a game, and the balls shall be identical in size, make, grade and color.
-Otherwise, the official will not start the game.
+One ball will be in play.
+One ball will be on each sideline on each half of the field and one ball will be at the scorer's table.